Winston-Salem Dash 2026 Gameday Guide

 Weekly Promo Nights

-New the 2026 season, Tuesdays are all about the classics.
-Grab hot dogs for just $1 all game long and settle in for a laid-back night at the ballpark.
+Dollar Dog Tuesdays (New) Tuesdays are all about the classics: hot dogs for just $1 all game long.

-Two fan favorites return on the same night.
-Thirsty Thursday features $2 draft beers throughout the stadium, while Pups in the Park brings the four-legged crowd into the mix.
-Lawn seats start at just $7, and a $5 “pooch pass” gets your pup in, with proceeds benefiting the Forsyth Humane Society.
-After the final pitch, leashed dogs and their humans are invited onto the field for a lap around the bases..
+Thirsty Thursdays + Pups in the Park Two fan favorites on the same night.
+Thirsty Thursday brings $2 draft beers all game, while Pups in the Park welcomes the four-legged crowd.
+Lawn seats start at $7, a $5 pooch pass gets your dog in, and proceeds benefit the Forsyth Humane Society.
+After the final pitch, leashed dogs and their humans are invited onto the field for a lap around the bases.

-Back again this season, the Dash light up the sky after both Friday and Saturday home games.
-Expect a quick turnaround after the final pitch, then sit back and enjoy one of the most popular traditions at Truist Stadium.
-Special weekend theme nights only add to the fun.
+Fireworks Fridays & Saturdays The Dash light up the sky after every Friday and Saturday home game—a quick turnaround after the final pitch, then one of the most popular traditions at Truist Stadium.
+Special theme nights on weekends add to the fun.
 (See theme night highlights below.)

 -